 Stay in Clifton if you are visiting with young children; you want to stay in central Bristol; you want to stay in a laid-back suburban area but still have easy access to the Bristol city center; you enjoy spending time outdoors.

-Best places to stay in Bristol Clifton:
+Best places to stay in Bristol Clifton for the first time:

 Broadmead is Bristol’s modern City Centre.
 A hub of multiple large shopping centers, connected by broad pedestrian-only avenues, this is the perfect area for anyone who wants to spend their vacation engaging in a bit of retail therapy.